openstack/vitrage-specs/specs/mitaka/vitrage-cli.rst

 Problem description
 ===================

-As a user I would like to be able to see the root cause of any alerts or events in my system.
+As a user I would like to be able to see the root cause of any alerts or events in the system.
 A command line utility will be used to communicate with Vitrage API service.
 The CLI will 3 types of commands: